chocolatey-community/chocolatey-extensions/src/chocolatey-core.extension/README.md

 To get the help for the specific function use `man`:

-    man Get-UninstallRegistryKey
+    man Get-EffectiveProxy

 ## Notes

-- There is [a known bug](https://github.com/chocolatey-community/chocolatey-coreteampackages/issues/784) in the function `Get-AppInstallLocation` with parameter `$AppNamePattern` which is internally used both as wildcard and regex patterns.
+- There is [a known bug](https://github.com/chocolatey-community/chocolatey-extensions/issues/11) in the function `Get-AppInstallLocation` with parameter `$AppNamePattern` which is internally used both as wildcard and regex patterns.
 This usually doesn't create any problems, but may do so if application contains regex symbols in the name, such as [notepad++](https://github.com/chocolatey-community/chocolatey-coreteampackages/issues/1198).
+- This package itself are not concerted of keeping backwards compatibility, if compatibility is of concern take a dependency on [chocolatey-compatibility.extension](https://community.chocolatey.org/packages/chocolatey-compatibility.extension) instead